Kourtney Kardashian’s Poosh Launches $50 Anti-Aging CBD Serum

 I put on our limited-edition hair towel turban the second I get out of the shower and do my skin care routine or my makeup (I love to multitask????) while the towel is helping to dry my hair but also taking out any frizz.
 So now I don’t have to use a blowdryer but I still get shiny-looking hair.
 Get yours at shop.poosh.com ???? photo credit: @kimkardashian

 Experts say that there probably isn’t much benefit to using CBD on the skin as an anti-aging technique, according to Self.

 CBD, which has become a trendy product in recent years, appears in everything from lip moisturizers to anti-anxiety oils.
-While there appears to be some evidence that it can act as an anti-inflammatory, may help with anxiety, and has positive benefits for those suffering from seizures, there’s not really any evidence that it helps on the skin.
+While some evidence shows that the substance can act as an anti-inflammatory and that the oil may help with anxiety as well as having positive benefits for those suffering from seizures, there’s no real evidence that CBD helps on the skin.

-Researchers say that you are probably better off using a more traditional (and affordable) moisturizer, but there likely isn’t any harm in trying one with CBD oil in it.
+Researchers say that those considering the oil as an option are probably better off using a more traditional (and affordable) moisturizer.
+However, there is likely no harm in trying a moisturizer that contains CBD oil.

-Kourtney’s CBD serum joins her other Poosh health products, including a hair turban that she says she uses when doing her skincare routine, along with a few health supplements, and a water bottle.
+Kourtney’s CBD serum joins her other Poosh health products — including a hair turban that she says she uses when doing her skincare routine — along with a few health supplements and a water bottle.